Hgoatly/Discover-Skane/README.md

 ![Screenshot of the 'Forests' map](assets/images/readme-images/forests-map-screenshot.jpg)

 3. User Stories 5 and 7 are concerned with finding beaches in Skåne.
 The 'Beautiful Beaches' section details recommended beaches in 3 regions of Skane, and displays them on a series of maps with custom markers.
 The same markers are displayed on the main map section of the page.
-In the image below, some of the beach markers are displayed in a marker cluster.
+In the image below, some of the beach markers are displayed in a marker cluster due to their proximity to one another.
+Screenshots of the infowindows can be found in the [testing.md](testing.md) file.

 - Screenshot of the Beautiful Beaches cards with the images displayed.